WAaronD/FreeWILLI_wasd/README.md

 ```
 # Simulator

-A Python-based simulator (datalogger_simulator.py) that streams simulated data packets over UDP.
+A Python-based simulator that streams prerecorded data packets over UDP.
 The simulator mimics the behavior of firmware-based data logging systems.
 It can read .npy files, process their contents (e.g., apply channel offsets for TDOA testing, scale the data, etc.), and send out structured UDP packets for testing the Listener program.

 ## File Structure
 ```bash